smallstep/terraform-provider-smallstep/docs/data-sources/provisioner.md

 - `min_host_ssh_cert_duration` (String) The minimum duration for an SSH host certificate generated by this provisioner.
 Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).
 - `min_tls_cert_duration` (String) The minimum duration for an x509 certificate generated by this provisioner.
 Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).
 - `min_user_ssh_cert_duration` (String) The minimum duration for an SSH user certificate generated by this provisioner.
 Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).

+<a id="nestedatt--gcp"></a>
+### Nested Schema for `gcp`

+Read-Only:

+- `disable_custom_sans` (Boolean) By default custom SANs are valid, but if this option is set to `true` only the SANs available in the instance identity document will be valid, these are the DNS `<instance-name>.c.<project-id>.internal` and `<instance-name>.<zone>.c.<project-id>.internal`.
+- `disable_trust_on_first_use` (Boolean) By default only one certificate will be granted per instance, but if the option is set to `true` this limit is not set and different tokens can be used to get different certificates.
+- `instance_age` (String) The maximum age of an instance that should be allowed to obtain a certificate.
+Limits certificate issuance to new instances to mitigate the risk of credential-misuse from instances that don't need a certificate.
+Parsed as a [Golang duration](https://pkg.go.dev/time#ParseDuration).
+- `project_ids` (Set of String) The list of project identifiers that are allowed to use this provisioner.
+- `service_accounts` (Set of String) The list of service accounts that are allowed to use this provisioner.

 <a id="nestedatt--jwk"></a>